-- 109.1 Payment of fees.
-A permit shall not be valid until the fees prescribed by law have been paid, nor shall an amendment to a permit be released until the additional fee, if any, has been paid. - 109.2 Schedule of permit fees.
-On buildings, structures, electrical, gas, mechanical, and plumbing systems or alterations requiring a permit, a fee for each permit shall be paid as required, in accordance with the schedule as established by the City Council. - 109.2.1 Types of Fees Enumerated.
-Fees may be charged for but not limited to the following: - Permits; - Plans examination; - Certificates of competency (including fees for applications, examinations, renewal, late renewal, and reciprocity); - Re-inspections: - Administrative fees (including fees for investigative and legal costs incurred in the context of certain disciplinary cases heard by the board); - Variance requests: - Administrative appeals; - Violations; and - Other fees as established by local resolution or ordinance. - 109.3 Building permit valuations.
+[A] 109.1 Payment of fees.
+A permit shall not be valid until the fees prescribed by law have been paid, nor shall an amendment to a permit be released until the additional fee, if any, has been paid.

+[A] 109.2 Schedule of permit fees.
+On buildings, structures, electrical, gas, mechanical, and plumbing systems or alterations requiring a permit, a fee for each permit shall be paid as required, in accordance with the schedule as established by the applicable governing authority.

+[A] 109.3 Building permit valuations.
 The applicant for a permit shall provide an estimated permit value at time of application.
 Permit valuations shall include total value of work, including materials and labor, for which the permit is being issued, such as electrical, gas, mechanical, plumbing equipment and permanent systems.
 If, in the opinion of the building official, the valuation is underestimated on the application, the permit shall be denied, unless the applicant can show detailed estimates to meet the approval of the building official.
 Final building permit valuation shall be set by the building official.

-109.4 Work commencing before permit issuance.
+[A] 109.4 Work commencing before permit issuance.
 Any person who commences any work on a building, structure, electrical, gas, mechanical or plumbing system before obtaining the necessary permits or without prior approval from the building official as permitted in Section 105.2.2 or 105.12 shall be subject to a fee established by the building official that shall be in addition to the required permit fees or as provided by local ordinance.
 This provision shall not apply to emergency work when delay would clearly have placed life or property in imminent danger.
 But in all such cases the required permit(s) must be applied for within three (3) business days and any unreasonable delay in obtaining those permit(s) shall result in the charge of a double fee.
 The payment of a double fee shall not preclude or be deemed a substitute for prosecution for commencing work without first obtaining a permit.
 The building official may grant extensions of time or waive fees when justifiable cause has been demonstrated in writing.

-109.5 Related fees.
+[A] 109.5 Related fees.
 The payment of the fee for the construction, alteration, removal or demolition for work done in connection to or concurrently with the work authorized by a building permit shall not relieve the applicant or holder of the permit from the payment of other fees that are prescribed by law.

-109.6 Refunds.
+[A] 109.6 Refunds.
 Reserved